healygi/shop/README.md

 # GymGeeks

-GymGeeks is an all in one gym shop and training centre.
-GymGeeks offers a wide variety of activewear, shoes, gym equipment and hand crafted protein shakes.
-They also offer a wide variety of classes that can be bought by individual users or in a package subscription deal.
-GymGeeks appeal to a wide variety of people - people who want to invest in good quailty active wear, people who want to join a gym or start some classes, people who have an interest in being active and joining a community.
+GymGeeks is an all in one gym shop and online training hub.
+GymGeeks offers a wide variety of activewear, gym equipment and online classes.
+A user can select from a range of classes and buy a month subscription.
+With each subscription a GymGeek kit is included specifically crafted to each class.
+GymGeeks appeals to a wide variety of people - people who want to invest in good quailty active wear, people who want to buy gym equipment and people who want to join a gym but are too busy in their day-to-day lives - the option of an online digital-hub where one can exercise in the comfort of their own homes is becoming increasingly popular.
+Having the combination of shopping and training all from your home in this day an age is of massive interest.

 # Features